vxst/vxst/README.md

 #### Under dangerous situation

 I'm in danger of honor killing due to my MtF identity.
-(My parents have surrogated a boy to replace me in this world to continue the "clan," my father is 58 years old when the surrogacy happens, and they want to erase me in this world due to the belief I will bring bad luck to the "clan" and may influence the boy's gender identity)
+(My parents have surrogated a longfengtai(a boy and a girl as twins) to replace me in this world to continue the "clan," my father is 58 years old when the surrogacy happens, and they want to erase me in this world due to the belief I will bring bad luck to the "clan" and may influence the boy's gender identity)